JuanMartinCoder/FitnessApp/README.md

 * Be able to program your training from the begining with exercises
 * Ba able to see all your stats and progress (body weight, excercises progress, etc.)

+## Must Do

+* Replace your database config into 'ConfigExample.ini'